BaiGanio/js4b/README.md

 - Project structure of 2 folders and 7 files
 ***
 ### Main goal
-- Deployment to gh-pages - world should see our project
+- World should see our project - gh-pages
-- Better UI & UEX with Bootstrap
+- Better UI & UEX - Bootstrap
-- Data storage & manipulation (BaaS) with Kinvey
+- Data storage & manipulation (BaaS) - Kinvey
 ***
 ### Nice to have
 - VS Code